 Mogo’s olde worlde charm, set against a natural bushland backdrop, attracts talented artisans and craftspeople, as well as visitors, keen to wander the quaint streets and discover its hidden treasures.

-A trip to Mogo is an all-day event and must-do destination, and it is the shopping experience that brings people back time after time.
+With so many things to do in Mogo, a trip to this modest locale is an all-day event and a must-do destination, with a shopping experience that brings people back time after time.

-Mogo is a huge favourite with locals and visitors, especially when finding that special gift or keepsake.
+Mogo is a huge favourite with locals and visitors, especially when finding that special gift or keepsake from one of the local craft shops.
 Retailers offer a fantastic range of handcrafted items, unique gifts and stunning art pieces, homewares, antiques and collectibles, craft supplies, local produce, and so much more!

 As the first mainland Australian town to go plastic bag free in 2004, Mogo Village is proud of its environmentally sustainable practices.